Every day, over 500 older adult drivers are injured in car crashes.

 Elderly people should be given the opportunity to drive on their own, but not at the cost of their safety and that of other drivers and passengers on the roads.
 (Click here to learn who are at risk for a car accident).
 Whether a person should continue driving depends on a number of factors, including current health conditions and the driving history of the person.
 Friends and family members of a person can play a major role in giving the person the right advice in this regard.

 If you have been injured in an auto accident, contact a Chicago car accident attorney to understand your legal rights.
-Call Willens Injury Law Offices at (312) 957-4166 for a free consultation.
+Call Willens & Baez at (312) 957-4166 for a free consultation.